i-on-project/codegarten/README.md

 </div>

 # Overview
 The i-on initiative seeks to build an extensible platform in order to support academic activities.
-The i-on CodeGarten project provides a system, for both students and teachers, that aims to help with the management of GitHub repositories, in an academic context.
+The i-on CodeGarten project provides a system for both students and teachers that aims to help with the management of GitHub repositories, in an academic context.

 # Table Of Contents
 - [Functionalities](#functionalities)